Symphony No. 30 (Haydn)

 The Symphony No. 30 in C major, Hoboken I/30, is a symphony by Joseph Haydn composed in 1765, at the age of 33.
 It is nicknamed the Alleluia Symphony because of Haydn's use of a Gregorian Alleluia chant in the opening movement.

 Description

 The Alleluia chant of the first movement has been confused with the principal melodic line in the finale of Mozart's Symphony No. 41 in C major.
 Mozart did use this Alleluia chant melody for his Alleluia Canon, K. 553, written shortly after he completed his C major symphony.

 The work is scored for flute, two oboes, bassoon, two horns, trumpets, timpani, and strings with continuo.
 The use of timpani in this symphony remains an unresolved matter.
-In his cycle, for example, Antal Dorati omits them.
+In his cycle, for example, Antal Doráti omits them.
 Several more recent performances, however, have included timpani.

 The work is in three movements: